flimflam-austin/hugo-cms-test/content/quick_reads/20190905-18-06-05-quick-quotes/index.md

 colorpaletteclassname: '--dark-purple'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
-      > “The May 2018 Southwest Border Migration numbers show that for the third month in a row **more than 50,000 illegal border crossers were apprehended**.”
+      > “The May 2018 Southwest Border Migration numbers show that for the third month in a row**more than 50,000 illegal border crossers were apprehended**.”

       DHS Press Secretary Tyler Q. Houlton.
 This is an increase of 160% from May